shopware/docs/guides/plugins/plugins/storefront/add-translations.md

 ## Overview

-In this guide you'll learn how to add translations to the Storefront and how to use them in your twig templates.
+In this guide, you'll learn how to add translations to the Storefront and how to use them in your twig templates.
 To organize your snippets you can add them to `.json` files, so structuring and finding snippets you want to change is very easy.

 ## Prerequisites